 If you're measuring the temperature of a thin food like a hamburger patty or chicken breast, it's best to use digital food thermometers, which typically measure temperature with the tip of their probes.

-However, if you're using a dial (analog) food thermometer, which have a larger sensing area, insert the probe into the side of the food so that the entire sensing area — usually two to three inches — is positioned all the way through to the center of the food, per the USDA.
+If you're using a dial (analog) food thermometer, which has a larger sensing area, insert the probe into the side of the food so that the entire sensing area — usually 2 to 3 inches — is positioned all the way through to the center of the food, per the USDA.

 "Take the temperature in at least two spots," says Lynch.
 "Depending on how big the piece of meat is, you might need more.
 If it's a large roast, you would probably want to take the temperature in at least three spots."

 If you're cooking multiple pieces of meat at once, it's important to check the temperature of each one, not just the largest piece.
-For thin pieces of meat like fish, it may be helpful to stack them so the thermometer doesn't touch the pan as you're taking the temperature, says Lynch.
+For thin pieces of meat like fish, it may be helpful to stack them so the thermometer doesn't touch the pan as you're taking the temperature, Lynch says.

 Different types of proteins require different internal temps.
 Make sure to check the chart below to ensure your dinner is cooked correctly.

 Ground meat and meat mixtures

 All poultry (breasts, whole bird, legs, thighs, wings, ground poultry, giblets and stuffing)